Jonah-coder36/requirement-analysis/README.md

 - Facilitate communication among stakeholders and the development team.
 - Describe system behavior from a user's point of view.
  ![Use case diagram for the booking system](https://github.com/Jonah-coder36/requirement-analysis/blob/15c3e166af69b28ff4b82786c857aac7c604abcc/alx-booking-uc.png)
+## Acceptance Criteria
+Acceptance Criteria are clearly defined conditions or requirements that a software product must meet to be accepted by stakeholders, especially the client or product owner.
+In the Requirement Analysis phase, acceptance criteria play a vital role in ensuring the final product aligns with user needs and expectations.
+Acceptance criteria are essential in requirement analysis because they turn vague goals into measurable, testable, and achievable outcomes.
+They help ensure that the right product is built the right way, meeting both business goals and user needs.
+1 Booking Summary Displayed: The system displays a complete summary of the booking, including date, time, services, and total price.
+2 Payment Options Available: Users can select their preferred payment method.
+3 Confirmation Message: After successful payment, a confirmation message is shown with a unique booking reference number.